 Does My Trailer Need A Spare Tire?

-What about that trailer spare tire?
+What about that spare tire?
 No, I don’t mean the one around my middle . . . for your trailer.
-Do you really need one?
+Does your trailer really need a spare tire?
 Some say yes, and we see them on many trailers, but they are rarely used.
-What if you just go without?
+So, what if you just go without?

-These are great questions — and we do see a lot of trailer “spare tires” that just dry-rot in place.
-If they are actually needed, they might not function anyway.
+These are great questions – and we do see a lot of trailer “spare tires” that just dry-rot in place.
+If we actually need them, they might not function anyway.
 So, . . .

 Front Mount SpareThe answer to this question comes best by thinking about how you use the trailer.
 If the trailer is rarely used, especially if it is stored in the sun where dry-rot is an issue, then a “good” spare is probably very important.
 Dry-rot and other issues that stem from infrequent use are the plague of trailers.

-(Keep in mind that these same issues can affect the spare tire too, so having one in bad shape (or flat) might be the same as not having one.)
+(Keep in mind that these same issues can affect the spare tire too, so having a spare in bad shape – or flat – might be the same as not having one.)

-On the other hand, if you carefully inspect the trailer before use, keep the tires in good shape and have a good road-side assistance program, a spare may not be needed.
-Yet, if you’re the kind of person that keeps things up, then you’re probably the kind of person that likes the extra assurance of having a spare tire.
+On the other hand, if you carefully inspect the trailer before use, keep the tires in good shape and have a good road-side assistance program, a spare may not be necessary.
+Yet, if you are the kind of person that keeps things up, then you are probably the kind of person that likes the extra assurance of having a trailer spare tire.

 When A Spare Is Necessary

-From a personal standpoint, in all the years I’ve pulled a trailer, I have only needed a spare once.
-Fortunately, it was the same size as the tow vehicle, but then I had two.
-That really made me wonder why?
+From a personal point, in all the years pulling trailers, I have only needed a trailer spare tire once.
+Fortunately, it was the same size as the tow vehicle, but then I actually had two.
+That made me wonder why?

 Looking at the scenarios above, both suggest that a spare is likely, or desired.
 In truth, we occasionally see trailers alongside the highway with tire issues.
-And it’s worth saying — tire issue are big with trailers.
-However, they don’t have to be.
+And it is worth saying — tire issues are a problem with trailers.
+Yet, this does not have to be.

-Side Mount Spare TireSome of the folks I’ve stopped to help had a flat spare.
-Some didn’t have a spare tire.
+Side Mount Spare TireSome of the folks I have stopped to help had a flat spare.
+Some did not have a spare tire.
 Almost all were violating one of the big rules of trailer towing.
 Here are the 3 reasons I see that cause tire trouble on trailers the most:

 1. Neglected Tires.
 Dry-rot, underinflation, age, etc..
 Note, underinflation does not mean lower pressure for bounce and stability.
 Choose pressure carefully, and maintain it.

-One other reason for wheel problems is neglect of bearings and lubrication, especially with boats, but that’s another topic.
+One other reason for wheel problems is neglect of bearings and lubrication, especially with boats, but that is another topic.

 In my experience, if the trailer and tires are in good condition, have proper inflation, and are well within the load capacity, there are not many problems.
-So does that mean you don’t need a spare tire?
+So does that mean you can go without a trailer spare tire?

 Our Recommendation

-The Down Sides of having a spare include:
+The Down Sides of having a trailer spare tire include:

-4. Hassle (because it’s one more thing to maintain).
+4. Hassle – because it is one more thing to maintain.

 There are only two real Up-Sides to having a spare.

-1. If you ever need it, you won’t be stranded (like this one).
+1. If you ever need it, you will not be stranded (like this one).

-2. Peace of mind knowing you have one if needed.
+2. Peace of mind knowing you have one if you need it.

-The down sides are certainly something to consider, and only you can make the decision.
-However, our recommendation is: Carry a Spare Tire.
-The up-Sides are just too compelling, and the down sides are not that bad.
-I’ve seen trailers left on the side of the road without a wheel — presumably because of a flat or blow-out.
-I don’t want that kind of hassle!
+The down sides are certainly worth considering, and only you can make the decision.
+Yet, our recommendation is: Carry a Spare Tire.
+The Up-Sides are just too compelling, and the down sides are not that bad.

 What Trailer Tire?